 Trash for Treasures & Glass Float Drawings

 Special drawings are held monthly at the Visitor Center for glass floats.
-Bring a bag of beach trash to the Visitor Center at 540 NE Hwy 101, and fill out an entry form to win a glass float as part of Trash for Treasures.
-People with disabilities who prefer not to beachcomb are also eligible to enter and win a monthly float drawing.
+Bring a bag of beach trash or a dated photo of your good deed to the Visitor Center inside the Lincoln City Cultural Center at 540 SE Hwy 101, and fill out an entry form to win a glass float as part of Trash for Treasures.
+People with disabilities who are not able to beachcomb are also eligible to enter and win a monthly float drawing.

 2018 Glass Artists